MiningTcup/Roblox-Multi-Instance/README.md

 Q. Why does my Anti-Virus ding it?

-A. Becuase it uses a mutex, which I guess could be malicious.
+A. Becuase it uses a mutex, which could be malicious.

 Q. Will I get banned from Roblox?